*First written July 2025, updated November 2025.*

 Why These Attacks Are Difficult to Block

 These attacks often bypass the Shopify platform entirely.
 They occur directly through the payment processor’s iframe, the embedded payment form hosted by your processor.
 Your platform may have no visibility or control because the fraud happens inside the processor’s environment.
-My understanding is that any bot blocker app you install works on the Shopify pages before the cart/checkout page and so the bots bypass the protection afforded by the apps.
+My understanding is that any bot blocker app you install works on the Shopify pages before the checkout page and so the bots bypass the protection afforded by the apps.

 What can you do about this?